lukefx/hubot-telegram/README.md

 **Note:** An example script of how to use this is located in the `example/` folder

-If you want to supplement your message delivery with extra features such as **markdown** syntax or **keyboard** replies, you can specify these settings on the `res.envelope` variable in your plugin.
+If you want to supplement your message delivery with extra features such as **markdown** syntax or **keyboard** replies, you can specify these parameters on the `options` of sendMessage:

 ```js
 robot.respond(/(.*)/i, res => {